18F/18f.gsa.gov/_posts/2014-12-22-protosketch.md

 be rewarded with less vendor lock-in, more cost effective maintenance, and effectively evolving digital services.
 Oh and better digital experiences!

-## Protosketching in the Wild: Actual Experience
+## Protosketching in the wild: actual experience

 At [18F](https://18f.gsa.gov/), we have protosketched for prospective clients in three meetings and also for our audience at the last 18F Demo